pallada-92/dna-3d-engine/README.md

 ## Testing

-1. Pick the fluorophore of your favourite color and attach it to the `Strand R0`, so that it activates when `R` species are being produced.
+1. Pick the <a href="https://en.wikipedia.org/wiki/Fluorophore">fluorophore</a> of your favorite color and attach it to the `Strand R0`, so that it activates when the `R` species are being produced.
-2. Use the light source of specific wavelength (depending of the fluorophore you've chosen) to render the result.
+2. Use a light source with a specific wavelength (depending on the fluorophore you've chosen) to render the result.

 <p align="center">
 <img src="https://hsto.org/webt/hv/q_/zy/hvq_zyw6uuwwfpg6umqthctq6tm.png" width="600"/>